Have you ever been scared that a volcano might grow in your backyard?

 And that’s not a completely unreasonable fear.
 After all, volcanoes can be incredibly powerful, and humans in the wrong place at the wrong time don’t stand a chance.

-However, next time I’ll talk the experience that overcame my fear - or at least made me feel that volcanoes are more beautiful than they are dangerous (edit: here).
+However, next time I’ll talk about the experience that overcame my fear - or at least made me feel that volcanoes are more beautiful than they are dangerous (edit: here).